Investing

 TICKER CODE1 Year Return3 Year Return5 Year Return

-Source: ASX as of 29 February 2024.
+Source: ASX as at 30 September 2024.
 N/A indicates ETF does not have enough track record since listing

 Exposure and holdings

-While these ETFs track a basket of tech stocks, they can have different underlying holdings and subsequent weights based on the underlying indexes they track.
+While technology ETFs track a basket of tech stocks, they can have different underlying holdings and subsequent weights based on the indexes they track.

 Here are the top 10 holdings in NDQ, ASIA, TECH and FANG: